Skip to content

 Snow mold, also known as snow rot, is a common problem in areas with late snow covers and cold, damp springs.
 Snow mold flourishes under snow or wet leaves during the winter months.
 Snow mold is more prominent when the winter’s first snows were early and heavy enough to cover ground that wasn’t yet fully frozen.
 Conversely, a cold winter without much snow cover results in less snow mold in the spring.

-How to prevent Snow mold:
+How to Prevent Snow Mold

-How to eradicate Snow mold:
+How to Treat Snow Mold

-Talk to an Adam’s Healthy Lawn Expert!
+Need help with snow mold or other turf diseases?
+Talk to an Adam’s Healthy Lawn Expert today!

 Adam’s Pest Control Gets Rid of Common Weeds and Lawn Diseases.